joseph777-e/GALAXY-SIMULATION/README.md

 Built by Joseph.

-AI was used as a development helper for parts of the code and physics calculations.
+AI was used as a development helper for parts of the physics calculations and some of the math.